FUTURES & SECTION 1256 CONTRACTS

 The good news for traders of Section 1256 contracts is twofold:

 - A special loss carry-back election is allowed.
 Section 1256 contract net losses can be carried back 3 years instead of being carried forward to the following year.
 These losses can only be carried back to a year in which there is a net Section 1256 contracts gain, and only to the extent of such gain, and cannot increase or produce a net operating loss for the year.
 The loss is carried back to the earliest carry-back year first and any unabsorbed loss can then be carried to each of the next two years.
-So if you have a net loss for the year, you can amend a previous year’s tax return and possibly get a refund!
+If you have a net loss for the year you can amend a previous year’s tax return and possibly get a refund!

 Section 1256 contracts are reported on IRS Form 6781.
 Part I, Line 2 of this form simply asks for your total gain or loss, and then it splits this loss as 40% short-term on Line 8 and 60% long-term on Line 9.
 These entries then flow to your Schedule D – Part I, Line 4 for short-term capital gains and Part II, Line 11 for long-term capital gains.